 Abstract

-Motivation: Since the first substitution model was proposed, the development of new models and some frameworks to predict the best-fitting allow its consolidation as an essential step in evolutionary analysis.
-However, these frameworks can only work considering empirical substitution models, which has been largely overcome by structurally constrained substitution (SCS) models in phylogenetic inferences due to their mathematical complexity.
+Motivation: Since the first substitution model was proposed, the development of new models and some frameworks to predict the best-fitting allowed its consolidation as an essential step in evolutionary analysis.
+However, these frameworks can only work considering empirical substitution models, which have been largely overcame by structurally constrained substitution (SCS) models in phylogenetic inferences due to their mathematical complexity.

 Results: In order to facilitate the implementation of SCS models we have developed a computational framework, called ProtModel, to estimate the best-fitting substitution model using the approximate Bayesian computation (ABC) approach.
-The framework requires a protein multiple sequences alignment (MSA), a template structure and some mandatory parameters information to perform the analysis leading into accurate best-fitting substitution model estimations.
-We also applied our method to some diverse protein families, including monkeypox, coronavirus and HIV virus and conserved domains across species.
+The framework requires a protein multiple sequences alignment (MSA), a template structure and some mandatory parameters to perform the analysis and obtain an accurate estimation of the best-fitting substitution model.
+We applied our method to some diverse protein families, including monkeypox, coronavirus and HIV virus and conserved domains across species.

-Availability and implementation: ProtModel is freely available from https://github.com/DavidFerreiro/ProtModel, including a version for clusters and a graphical user interface to facilitate the use.
+Availability and implementation: ProtModel is freely available from https://github.com/DavidFerreiro/ProtModel, including a version for clusters and a graphical user interface to facilitate its use.
 We also include an extensive documentation and some examples ready to run.

 Introduction